 Washed Out: A term used often to describe wet snow in spring, or the conditions when the top layer of piste snow is scrapped off and moved to the side because of the share quantity of skiers on the piste.
 It normally means a horrible end-of-the-day ride on mogul-like pistes.

 Wind Lip: Where the wind creates a large formation of snow which is usually followed by a drop.

 Wind Buffed: Crunchy on the top, soft in the middle.
-This type of snow is created by heavy winds.
+Heavy winds create this type of snow.

 WTF Snow: This is snow that seems like it will be good until you ski on it.
 Looks like powder, but looks can be deceiving.